mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### Allocation: Add copyspaces

-The first step of changing the MyGC plan into a semispace plan is to add the two copyspaces and allow collectors to allocate memory into them during collection.
-This requires adding two copyspaces, code to properly initialise and prepare the new spaces, and a copy context.
+We will now change your MyGC plan from one that cannot collect garbage into one that implements the semispace algorithm.
+The first step of this is to add the two copyspaces, and allow collectors to allocate memory into them.
+This involves adding two copyspaces, the code to properly initialise and prepare the new spaces, and a copy context.